day8/re-frame/README.md

 ```

 Generally, when the user manipulates the GUI, the state of the application changes.
 In our case,
 that means the `app-db` will change.
 After all, it **is** the state.
 And the DOM presented to the user is a function of that state.
-So that tends to be the cycle:  DOM events dispatch, handler mange them, which  cause `app-db` changes, which then cause a rerender, and the users sees something different.
+So that tends to be the cycle:  DOM events dispatch, handler mange them, which  cause `app-db` changes, which then cause a re-render, and the users sees something different.
 That's our water cycle.

 So handlers, which look after events, are the part of the system which does `app-db` mutation.
 You
 could almost imagine them as a "stored procedure" in a